microsoft/NubesGen/docs/runtimes/micronaut.md

 ## Maven vs Gradle

 NubesGen supports both Maven and Gradle, so you can use the build system you prefer.
+For Maven, change `runtime=micronaut_gradle` to `runtime=micronaut` in Step 5 above.

 ## Configuration options

 In the generated `terraform/modules/app-service/main.tf` file, NubesGen will configure some environment variables for your application.
 Those are standard Micronaut properties, so your Micronaut application should be automatically configured (for example: your database connection should be working out-of-the-box).

 - `DATASOURCES_DEFAULT_URL`: the JDBC URL to your database
 - `DATASOURCES_DEFAULT_USERNAME`: the database user name